samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 # Security Considerations

-The security of this generalised scheme depends on the unauthenticated cipher and collision resistant, hash-based MAC used.
+The security of this generalised scheme depends on the unauthenticated cipher and collision-resistant, hash-based MAC used.
 For instance, ChaCha20 should provide 256-bit security against plaintext recovery, and HMAC-SHA256 should provide 256-bit security against forgery attacks.
 A 256-bit tag provides 128-bit security against collisions.
 This collision resistance should make it infeasible for a ciphertext to be decrypted under multiple keys.

 The nonce MUST NOT be repeated or reused for a given key.
 Doing so is catastrophic for security.
 For example, it would result in identical keystreams with stream ciphers, which would leak the XOR of the plaintexts.